 Cafe Avole

-website | 8323 Rainier Ave S (Rainier Valley) & 2330 E Union St (Central District) | monthly subscription available
+website | 2330 E Union St (Central District) | monthly subscription available

 This Black-owned Rainier Beach coffee shop pronounced “ah-bohl” serves Ethiopian coffee.
-It was opened by young entrepreneur, Solomon, right out of college who crowdsourced funds when he couldn’t get a loan.
+It was opened by young entrepreneur, Solomon, right out of college, who crowdsourced funds when he couldn’t get a loan.
 Now his cafe is a gathering spot for food and Jabena, coffee brewed using the traditional African method.

 Get the Ibex Roast (~$20) beans if available.
 They’re a medium roast with ever-so-slight dark notes.